Airport Core Programme Exhibition Centre

 Airport Core Programme Exhibition Centre seen from the Bellagio private housing estate.
 The bridge in the background is the Ting Kau Bridge.

-The Airport Core Programme Exhibition Centre is housed in a single-storey distinctive white structure situated at 401 Castle Peak Road, Ting Kau, New Territories in Hong Kong.
-The exhibition centre is run by the Home Affairs Department for the Airport Core Programme, often referred to as the Rose Garden Project.
+The Airport Core Programme Exhibition Centre was housed in a single-storey distinctive white structure situated at 401 Castle Peak Road, Ting Kau, New Territories in Hong Kong.
+The exhibition centre was run by the Home Affairs Department for the Airport Core Programme, often referred to as the Rose Garden Project.

 History

 The building was originally named Homi Villa, it was built by a private developer, Jehangir H. Ruttonjee, in the early 1930s.
 It was later bought by the Hong Kong Government and used as staff quarters for British army officers.
 For example, it served as the residence of Sir Philip Haddon-Cave, the Financial Secretary between 1971 and 1982.

 It was converted into the Airport Core Programme Exhibition Centre in 1995 by the New Airport Projects Co-ordination Office (NAPCO), it opened in early 1996.
 During the first six months of operation 100,000 people visited the centre, with weekends averaging more than 2,000 visitors.
 To help contend with the popularity opening hours were extended to public holidays.

-Although the Airport Core Programme was completed in 1998 with the opening of the Hong Kong International Airport, the exhibition centre remains open until 31 December 2024.
+As the Airport Core Programme was completed in 1998 with the opening of the Hong Kong International Airport, the exhibition centre has been closed down since 3 January 2025.